Here are some tips from the FBI you can use to avoid becoming a victim of cyber fraud:

 - Do not fill out forms contained in e-mail messages that ask for personal information.

 - Do not sign in, if prompted to do so, in order to access an attachment.
 Businesses do not send attachments requiring you to login without establishing this as a normal protocol in advance.
-These will be separate accounts with unique credentials, not your windows or webmail login.
+These will be separate accounts with unique credentials, not your Windows, Dropbox or Office 365 logon.

 - Do not use links to financial institutions you receive via email.
 Log on directly to the website instead of “linking” to it from an unsolicited e-mail.